nathanrenzi/Electron2DEngine/README.md

 A 2D game engine written in C#.
 This project is a self-study meant to give me more experience with large projects and to gain a better understanding of how game engines work.

+## Setup

 In order to download and use this respository, a [GLFW pre-compiled binary](https://www.glfw.org/download) must be placed in the build directory (ex.
 Electron2DEngine/bin/Debug/net6.0).
+In addition to this, Steamworks (if Steam networking is being used) requires a pre-compiled [Steam API binary](https://steamworks.github.io/installation/#non-unity-instructions) in the build directory of the project.

 ## Author